elastic/elastic-otel-python/docs/manual-instrumentation.md

 opentelemetry-instrument flask run
 ```

-We may not only need to add custom span to our application we may also want to use a custom metric, like in the example below where we
+We may not only need to add a custom span to our application but also want to use a custom metric, like in the example below where we
 are tracking how many times we are getting one of the possible choices for our salutes.

 ```